 Incorporate Company In Singapore

-What does it mean exactly to Incorporate a Company in Singapore as a Private Limited Company?
+What does it mean exactly to incorporate and register a private limited company in Singapore?

 Setting up a local company and incorporating a Private Limited corporation in Singapore is one of the most popular entity type used in many businesses.
 They can be easily identified by its suffix (E.g. Pte.
 Ltd., Private Limited, Private Ltd etc), which is part of their business name.
 Being aware of the different entity types during the process to incorporate a company in Singapore is only the first step.